departmentfortransport/street-manager-docs/docs/_articles/business-rules-–-version-1-34.md

 _(Previously section 1.5 & 10 in Business rules v0.1 draft)_

 ##### 3.4.10.1.
 PAA statuses

+* PAAs may not be set to "In Progress" or "Closed".
+Should someone try to progress a "Closed" PAA they will not be charged and the original permit will remain as "Closed" rather than "Progressed".

 <div class="center polaroid50 container"><img src="https://departmentfortransport.github.io/street-manager-docs/business-rules/images/Street%20Manager%20-%20PAA%20statuses.jpg" alt="Street Manager - PAA statuses" width="100%" />
 A diagram of PAA statuses</div>